 St. Catherine of Siena Academy provides a daily hot lunch program.
 A hot lunch menu is available for pre-ordering.
 Students can also order a la carte items or bring their own lunch.

 Is St. Catherine of Siena of Academy accredited?

 Yes.
 St. Catherine of Siena Academy has received accreditation from the Michigan Non-Public School Accrediting Association, MNSAA.
 MNSAA is recognized by the College Board for its work in accreditation.

 St. Catherine of Siena Academy has an active theology department and campus ministry program.
 Mass is celebrated daily by the entire school community and students have the opportunity to receive the Sacrament of Reconciliation at school daily.
 We also send students on retreat each year.
 Freshmen and Sophomores attend our weekend "Mission Retreat" and upperclassmen attend a retreat during the school year.
-We want all students to encounter Jesus and come to know Him.
+We want all students to encounter and come to know Jesus.

 Yes, SCA requires community service for graduation.
 SCA students will be provided with many opportunities to be involved with community service endeavors throughout the year.
 Some community service activities will be mandatory, and some will be optional.